Infami13/Stellaris-Builds/4.5/Virtual-Ring-Servitors/guide.md

 | <img width="48" height="48" alt="image" src="https://github.com/user-attachments/assets/441c90c9-11db-445a-bc8a-24f4cc8a4b14" /> | Capital | 1 → C | Limit Artisan Drones <img width="24" height="24" alt="image" src="https://github.com/user-attachments/assets/07236996-1920-4bca-9325-9ea4c98c9bf5" /> and Fabricators <img width="24" height="24" alt="image" src="https://github.com/user-attachments/assets/9035376c-c722-4587-a7db-e4fa28b66a80" /> to near 0; they are consuming too many minerals that we need for early development |

 ![image](limit.png)

+## Expansion

+We will queue two Scientist Ships for Survey of neighboring star systems.
+We want to add around 20 star systems to our empire as we need this room for Megastructures in the late game.
+While we only need relatively few systems, we prioritize claiming them before we clash borders with other empires